jeertmans/manim-tutorial/examples/README.md

 ![ManimCE Logo](manim_logo.gif)

 For more examples, please check out their [Example Gallery](https://docs.manim.community/en/stable/examples.html#).
+Some of those examples can be found in [manim_examples.py]().

 ## ManimGL